vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 Since ordered-parser supports the `suffix` option, we need to implement that too.
 We first make two calls to the `CHECK_ERROR` macro, to make sure the input is a valid suffix.
 Then we call our setter function.

+For our `prefix` option, we just need to call the setter function.

 Finally, we add `parser_opt`, which is a standard option to include for parsers.
 ```
 parser_ordered_opt